-$200-300M{\odot}$ at $z \simeq 15-25$ .
-These Pop III star clusters and their extremely luminous supernovae should be visible to JWST at $z \simeq 15-25$ .
-This epoch may have been followed by a delayed epoch of Pop II star-formation, since the Pop III supernovae may have sufficiently heated the IGM that it could not cool and form normal Pop II halo stars until $z \simeq 10$ (Cen 2003).
-These halo Pop II stars may have formed in dwarf galaxies of mass $\simeq 10^6$ to $10^9 M{\odot}$ with a gradual onset between z≃10-6.
+• First light: The WMAP polarization results suggested that the universe was first reionized at redshifts as early as $z \approx 20$ (Spergel et al., 2003).
+This epoch of first light is thought to have started with Population III stars of 200- 300 $M{\odot}$ at $z \approx 15$ -25.
+These Pop III star clusters and their extremely luminous supernovae should be visible to JWST at $z \approx 15$ -25.
+This epoch may have been followed by a delayed epoch of Pop II star-formation, since the Pop III supernovae may have sufficiently heated the IGM that it could not cool and form normal Pop II halo stars until $z \simeq 10$ (Cen, 2003).
+These halo Pop II stars may have formed in dwarf galaxies of mass $\simeq 10^6$ - $10^9 M{\odot}$ with a gradual onset between $z \simeq 10-6$ .
 The reionization history may have been more complex and/or heterogeneous, with some Pop II stars forming in sites of sufficient density immediately following their Pop III predecessors.
-JWST is designed to detect the first super star-clusters and star-forming dwarf galaxies throughout the entire reionization epoch from $z \simeq 20$ to $z \simeq 6$ , and measure their Luminosity Function (LF), as illustrated in Fig. 2b, which is based on the double reionization model of Cen (2003).
-The surface densities at $z\sim20$ were independently predicted by Stiavelli (2005, priv. comm.), based on the models of Stiavelli et al. (2004).
+JWST is designed to detect the first super star-clusters and star-forming dwarf galaxies throughout the entire reionization epoch from $z \simeq 20$ to $z \simeq 6$ , and measure their luminosity function (LF), as illustrated in Fig. 2(b), which is based on the double reionization model of Cen (2003).
+The surface densities at $z \simeq 20$ were independently predicted by Stiavelli (2005, private communication), based on the models of Stiavelli et al. (2004).
 One must keep in mind that all these predictions are uncertain by at least 0.5 dex.
-Since in WMAP cosmology the amount of available volume per unit redshift decreases for $z \gtrsim 2$ , the observed surface density of objects at $z \simeq 10-20$ will be small, as shown in Fig. 2b, depending somewhat on the exact hierarchical model predictions used.
-Hence, to observe the LF of First Light star-clusters and subsequent dwarf-galaxy formation requires JWST to survey GOODS-sized areas to AB=31.5 mag ( $\simeq 1$ nJy at 10- $\sigma$ ), using 7 filters for reliable photometric redshifts, since objects with AB $\gtrsim 29$ mag will be too faint for spectroscopy.
-With the 6.5 m JWST at its current specifications, such a survey requires 0.4 years of exposure time.
-I.e., even with the current 6.5 m JWST, this goes beyond an HST Treasury-sized program, and may require a dedicated multi-cycle community wide effort.
+Since in WMAP cosmology the amount of available volume per unit redshift decreases for $z \ge 2$ , the observed surface density of objects at $z \approx 10-20$ will be small, as shown in Fig. 2(b), depending somewhat on the exact hierarchical model predictions used.
+Hence, to observe the LF of first light star-clusters and subsequent dwarf-galaxy formation requires JWST to survey GOODS-sized areas to AB = 31.5 mag ( $\approx 1 \text{ nJy}$ at 10- $\sigma$ ), using seven filters for reliable photometric redshifts, since objects with AB $\gtrsim 29$ mag will be too faint for spectroscopy.
+With the 6.5-m JWST at its current specifications, such a survey requires 0.4 years of exposure time, i.e., even with the current 6.5 m JWST, this goes beyond an HST Treasury-sized program, and may require a dedicated multi-cycle community wide effort.